yanived/backend-problem/README.md

 # Backend Problem

 Welcome Candidate!
-The following problemt will test your backend skill and help us assessing you as a future employee.
+The following problem will test your backend skill and help us assessing you as a future employee.

 ## Overview